* Dollar/yen may dip after BOJ rate decision on Thurs

-The dollar edged up 0.2 percent to 84.07 yen, nearing a high of about 84.50 yen that had been hit on Monday, the greenback’s strongest level against the yen since April 2011.
+The dollar edged up 0.1 percent to 83.99 yen, not very far from a high of 84.48 yen that had been hit on Monday, the greenback’s strongest level against the yen since April 2011.

 Market players said the dollar could come under pressure and the yen could edge higher in the near term, especially after the Bank of Japan’s interest rate decision due on Thursday following a two-day policy meeting.

 “It’s likely that they will not ease enough for the market’s satisfaction and we should see a little pull-back on that,” said Gareth Berry, G10 FX strategist for UBS in Singapore.

 “The actual hurdle to impressing the market is now quite high,” Berry said, referring to how the dollar had fallen against the yen right after the BOJ expanded its asset buying scheme by 11 trillion yen on Oct.
 30.